Lower Back Pain: What’s Going On

-Avoid foods with a high glycemic index, containing:
+Avoid foods with a high glycemic index, including:

 Sugar, refined carbohydrates, beef, pork and shellfish.
 Saturated, hydrogenated, trans fats and oils.
 Food additives, such as flavor enhancer, colorings, flavors, artificial sweeteners.
 Coffee, strong black tea, chocolate, sodas, fruit juices, fast food, junk food, all dairy (other than whey), alcohol and tap water.

 Eat more green leafy vegetables, legumes such as chard, collard greens, kale, spinach, beet tops and parsley.
 Include high-quality protein, such as whey, hemp, soy, rice, or protein from wild fish (anchovies, bluefish, halibut, herring, lake trout, mackerel, salmon, sardines, shark, sturgeon, albacore and blue fin tuna), organic white chicken and turkey; olive, flaxseed, and blackcurrant oils.